mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-groups.md

 ### Creating a Group

-The Company Owner can initiate the group creation process by clicking the `Create group` button within the Groups section in the IAM Portal.
+The Company Owner can initiate the group creation process by clicking the `Create group` button within the Groups section in the IAM section.
 During the creation process, it's necessary to specify both the name and the Company role for the group.
 There's also an option to optionally include members in the group.

 :::info
 During the creation process, the group can be also created without adding members.
 This action can still be performed later on, after the group has already been created, from the [group detail page](/development_suite/identity-and-access-management/manage-groups.md#editing-a-group).